KineBody Pro

 Overview

 This page describes some special considerations for KineBody Pro Android App users, regarding saving files to your local device.
-This applies to various types of files you might save, including images, repositories, and exported pose files.

 where * = ‘Main storage’, 'Internal', ‘Internal storage’, '/storage/emulated/0', or the name of your device, depending on your file manager.